merenlab/merenlab.org/_posts/anvio/2016-06-18-importing-functions.md

 Anvi'o has a parser for [InterProScan](http://www.ebi.ac.uk/interpro/download.html).
 To use InterProScan you should first export AA sequences for all your gene calls:

 {% highlight bash %}
-$ anvi-get-aa-sequences-for-gene-calls -c CONTIGS.db -o gene-calls.fa
+$ anvi-get-aa-sequences-for-gene-calls -c CONTIGS.db -o protein-sequences.fa
 {% endhighlight %}

-After running InterProScan on this file, you can import results into the database:
+After running InterProScan on this file like this (assuming you have it [downloaded](http://www.ebi.ac.uk/interpro/download.html)):

 {% highlight bash %}
+$ ./interproscan.sh -i protein-sequences.fa -f tsv -o interpro-output.tsv
+{% endhighlight %}

+You can import results into the database:

+{% highlight bash %}
-$ anvi-import-functions -c contigs.db -i interpro_output.tsv -p interproscan
+$ anvi-import-functions -c contigs.db -i interpro-output.tsv -p interproscan
 {% endhighlight %}

 That's it!